2raj2raj/bitcoin-educational-content/courses/lnp201/en.md

 ![LNP201](assets/en/54.webp)

 To avoid this, HTLCs on Lightning have an expiration that allows for the removal of the HTLC if it is not completed after a certain time.
-The expiration follows a specific order, starting with the HTLC closest to the recipient and then progressively moving up to the transaction's issuer.
+The expiration follows a specific order, starting with the HTLC closest to the recipient and then progressing to the transaction's issuer.
 In our example, if Bob never gives the secret _s_ to Suzie, this would first cause Suzie's HTLC towards Bob to expire.

 ![LNP201](assets/en/55.webp)